parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 It all comes down to one simple question: **what do we want the web to be?**

-**Do we want the web to be open, accessible, empowering and collaborative?
+>> Do we want the web to be open, accessible, empowering and collaborative?
 Free, in the spirit of CERN’s decision in 1993 or that open source tools it's built on?
 Or do we want it to be just another means of endless consumption, where people become eyeballs, targets and profiles?
-Where companies use your data to control your behaviour and which enables a surveillance society — what do we want?**
+Where companies use your data to control your behaviour and which enables a surveillance society — what do we want?

 For me, the choice is clear.
-And it's worth fighting for.
+And it's something worth fighting for.

 I hope this article has been interesting.
 If you have thoughts—you agree, disagree, have reservations, other ideas or a suggestion—I'd love to hear them!
 You can email me at *userhostileweb**—at—**neustadt.fr*. or, if you're a member of Hacker News or Reddit, add your comment there.